Day in the Life of a Computer Forensics Investigator

 by

-Learn more about the day-to-day life as a computer forensics investigator — including an interview with someone who works in the field — to discover whether this career is right for you.
+Learn more about day-to-day life as a computer forensics investigator — including an interview with someone who works in digital forensics — to discover if this career is right for you.

 ComputerScience.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.